Gold Spread Betting

 Note: Gold December Futures market quoted as of 18-Sep-12.

-Advert: Gold Spread Betting, sponsored by FinancialSpreads.com.
+Advert: Gold Spread Betting Guide, sponsored by FinancialSpreads.com.

 You can spread bet on Gold with Financial Spreads.